NeLy-EPFL/flygym/doc/source/tutorials/vision.rst

 than this number will be considered part of the black sphere.
 We will also define a decision interval :math:`\tau`: the turning signal is recomputed every :math:`\tau` seconds.
-We will compute the center of mass (COM) of every ommatidia so that later when we need to compute the COM of the object (a masked subset of pixels), we can simply take the average of the COMs of the selected pixels.
+We will compute the center of mass (COM) of all ommatidia so that later when we need to compute the COM of the object (a masked subset of pixels), we can simply take the average of the COMs of the selected pixels.
 Finally, we will override the definition of the observation space with a 6-dimensional one (x, y